emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

 Elucidation:
    Periodic potential where the amplitude alternates at a steady frequency between fixed minimum and maximum values, with the same duration at minimum and maximum.
+Comment:
+   In an ideal square wave, the transitions between minimum and maximum are instantaneous.

 .. raw:: html